aa10402tw/aa10402tw.github.io/projects.md

       </th>
       <th
         class = "textColumn">
             Hyper-parameters optimization problem is aimed to find the most suitable hyper-parameters for training neural network.
 This project use Grid Search, Random Search and Evoluationary Search to tackle hyper-parameters optimization problem, and use CUDA-Awared MPI (Distributed Computing) to accerlate the process.
-We achieve 3.65 to 3.8 speed up under 4 nodes.
+We achieve 3.65 to 3.8 speedup under 4 nodes.
       </th>
     </tr>
   </table>